Practical Leverage-Based Sampling for Low-Rank Tensor Decomposition: Numerical results

-\Cref{fig:amazon-combine} shows the results for problems of the form in \cref{eq:lsq_krp} with $d=4$, $r=10$, and different values of $N$ and $n$, for both the random and hybrid leverage score sampling schemes.
+To show the impact of combining rows for solving the least squares problem, we use the \emph{solution} factor matrices for the Amazon tensor from a run of \cpals with rank $r = 10$ (producing a final fit of 0.3055), using computational environment (B). \Cref{fig:amazon-combine} shows the results for problems of the form in \cref{eq:lsq_krp} with $d=2$, $r=10$, and different values of $N$ and $n$, for both the random and hybrid leverage score sampling schemes.
 (Note that we have not provided sufficient information here to compare the random and hybrid schemes --- comparing those two methods is explored in the next subsection.)
 First, the time to solution, plotted in blue, is \emph{always} improved by combining rows.
 The difference is particularly dramatic for the random method in mode 2.
 Second, although all the systems are roughly the same size ($N=O(10^{12} )$ and $n=O(10^6)$), the solution time depends on the number of nonzeros in the right-hand side, which is plotted in red.
 Combing rows also reduces the nonzeros and correlates closely to the improvements in time.
 Third, the reductions are much smaller for the hybrid sampling since deterministic inclusion of high-probability rows results in fewer repeats.

 In general, the dominant cost for each subproblem is usually in the setup for the least squares solve.
 Specifically, extracting the sampled fibers (discussed in \cref{sec:effic-sampl-from}) from the sparse tensor costs approximately 14s for mode 1, 25s for mode 2, and 11s seconds for mode 3.
 In our implementation, this step has small variance in cost between the four methods as we find the unique fiber indices before extracting the relevant fibers of the tensor.
 But as mode 2 in our experiments show, without combining repeats or hybrid sampling the solve can eclipse the fiber extraction and greatly increase the overall runtime.